 - Challenging perceptions about mental health and wellbeing

-- Enabling connection for vulnerable groups
+- Enabling connections for vulnerable groups

 - Deepening relationships between organisations

 - Mitigating risks associated with poverty